 How so?
 Just couple the staggering cloud growth – 218% growth from February 2019 to February 2021 – with the average company relying on hundreds of apps to keep up-and-running.
-According to Gartner, within the cloud market itself, SaaS represents the fastest-growing category and will capture at least $145 billion in spend in 2021 and $171 billion or more in 2022.
+Jump ahead to today, and SaaS is now a nearly $2B market.
+Gartner predicts global SaaS spend will reach $195 billion by the end of 2023 – up from $167 billion in 2022.

 However, this growth also signals the overwhelming need for effective SaaS Management.
 And by management, we’re talking about more than just taking inventory of your apps.

 As businesses become increasingly dependent on the cloud, a lack of proactive and flexible management creates huge implications on everything from budgets to employee productivity.
 Here’s why it’s time to manage SaaS.